 When will I hear if my application was selected?

-Notifications will be made approximately two weeks after the deadline.
+Notifications will be made approximately three weeks after the deadline.

 Care for Our Earth Grant recipients will:

 - Be recognized at the Education Celebration event in the spring.

 - Allow projects to be highlighted and digitally shared with other educators to encourage the dissemination of quality instructional practices.